int128/gradleupdate/README.md

 # gradleupdate [![CircleCI](https://circleci.com/gh/int128/gradleupdate.svg?style=shield)](https://circleci.com/gh/int128/gradleupdate)

-This provides continuous update of Gradle in your GitHub repositories.
+This is a servie which provides continuous update of Gradle in your GitHub repositories.

 ## Getting Started